ohspc89/hbcd_motion_postproc/docs/source/installation.rst

 determine the architecture of your machine (Apple silicon vs. Intel chip).

 After installing ``Docker Desktop``, please go to **System Settings** and manually grant full disk access to Docker.
+If you don't see Docker from the list, click '+' button at the bottom left, select **Applications** and add Docker.

 .. image:: /images/macOS_docker_prereq1.png
    :width: 300